HewlettPackard/shs-docs/docs/portal/developer-portal/install/HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md

    cm repo refresh slingshot-host-software-repo
    ```

-4. Create a new repo group and add Slingshot, Distro Base-OS, OS Updates, Cluster Manager, MPI Repos, and DKMS.
+4. Create a new repo group and add Slingshot, Distro Base-OS, OS Updates, Cluster Manager, MPI Repos and DKMS.

    **NOTE:** SHS uses DKMS as the default mechanism for installing the kernel driver.
 DKMS is not included by default and must be obtained separately.
 You can source it from your distribution's package manager or an external repository.
 After obtaining DKMS, create a custom repository for it.